 The most remote is the street leading to the public library in the town of Takko (population 4968), on the border of Aomori and Iwate prefectures.
 (If you do venture to Takko, don’t miss the Garlic Center, which sells the most famous local product.)

 Stores seem to love the name Sun Mall, even if they are not malls: you’ll find a department store in Hiroshima city by that name and another in the small town of Wake (Okayama).
-The prize (if there is one) goes to northern Gunma prefecture, where a chain of six grocery stores brings the Sun Mall name to the cities of Numata and Minakami (shown below) and two mountainous villages as well.
+The prize (if there is one) goes to northern Gunma prefecture, where a chain of six grocery stores brings the Sun Mall name to the cities of Numata and Minakami and two mountainous villages as well.

 Small towns boast a Sun Mall: a deserted street near rural Ozuki station in Shimonoseki (Yamaguchi), shown below; a store in Shimotsuma (Ibaraki); another in Asahi, on the Pacific coast of Chiba.
 While you’re in Chiba, check out the San-Mōru high-rise condominium near Tsudanuma station and the shopping street in Ichikawa, just across the border from Tokyo.

-Now that you’re in Tokyo, take a look at the three Sun Mall shopping streets in the capital: the longest, shown below on the left, extends 224 meters north from Nakano station on the Chūō Line (and includes the Sun Mall Building), while another, at the bottom, is part of a mercantile network stretching to the south from the Yamanote Line’s Ōtsuka station.
+Now that you’re in Tokyo, take a look at the three Sun Mall shopping streets in the capital: the longest, shown below on the right, extends 224 meters north from Nakano station on the Chūō Line (and includes the Sun Mall Building), while another, at the bottom, is part of a mercantile network stretching to the south from the Yamanote Line’s Ōtsuka station.
 The third meanders near Ebara-Nakanobu station, on the Tōkyū Ikegami Line in southern Ōta-ku.
 You could even live near trendy Shimo-Kitazawa in the Sun Mall building.
 And who could resist buying a ticket to see a play at Shinjuku’s Theater Sun Mall?

 The Saint Maur name (well, the Sun Mall name at least) pops up in Kansai too, in the suburban cities between Ōsaka and Kōbe.
 There are shopping streets in Amagasaki, Nishinomiya, and Ashiya; the most memorable is the rather drab New Futaba San-Mōru Shōtengai (ニューフタバサンモール商店街) under the Hankyū Railway tracks.
 Futaba and Saint Maur next to each other?
 This might be a coincidence . . . but is it?